EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 Credit: `drone1313`

 Used in tandem with the Super Mario Galaxy profile, [Super Mario Galaxy 1 and 2](#super-mario-galaxy-1-and-2), for the Dolphin emulator.
+If you download the profile, it will show up for any shortcut (EmulationStation-DE included) added to Steam.

-If you have added Super Mario Galaxy or Super Mario Galaxy 2 to Steam through Steam ROM Manager, you may also select the below profile in the `Community Layouts` tab.
+Alternatively, if you have added Super Mario Galaxy or Super Mario Galaxy 2 to Steam through Steam ROM Manager, you may also select the below profile in the `Community Layouts` tab.
+If you select this method, you do not need to download the below profile.

 **Download:** [mysmg.vdf](../../community-creations-files/mysmg.vdf){:download="mysmg.vdf"}